The 10 biggest wedding dress shopping mistakes to avoid

 8. Failing to account for alterations

-Many brides make the mistake of overlooking the time and cost associated with alterations.
+Many brides underestimate the time and expense of alterations.

 Why Alterations Are Necessary:

-Most wedding dresses require some level of alteration to achieve a perfect fit.
-This can include taking in the sides, shortening the hem, or adjusting straps.
-Failing to account for these alterations can lead to a dress that doesn’t fit properly on your wedding day.
+Most wedding dresses need some alterations to fit perfectly.
+This might involve taking in the sides, shortening the hem, or adjusting the straps.
+Ignoring these alterations can result in a dress that doesn’t fit well on your wedding day.

 Solution: